Apartment Lease Renewal: 6 Important Tips to Avoid a Renter Apocalypse

 Steve Brown Apartments is a property owner, and we are subject to market forces.
-We need to rent apartments to stay in business, so we have no choice but to go along with the demand from the Renter Apocalypse – we get calls for showings for August 2017 rentals as early as August 2016.
-With that, we have some tips for the relentless zombies.
+We need to rent apartments to stay in business, so we make renewal decisions based on demand from the Renter Apocalypse.

 If you have your heart set on a place, don’t wait on it.
 Inquire ASAP.
 Even if the property is unlisted, call the property owner direct.
 (Use your best zombie voice.)

-- New(er) high-rises with good reputations and posh digs
+- New(er) high-rises with good reputations and posh amenities

 - 5-10 bedroom party houses